 Three basic types of overcoats can personalize your choice and are best matched with a suit: the Polo, the chesterfield, and the Crombie overcoats.
 Each of them offers distinct features.

 The Polo is the American variant of the famous Ulster coat, best identified by its jacket belt; a Chesterfield is a specific dressy coat, sometimes featuring a velvet collar.
 The Crombie coat is known for its simplicity; it has no flourishes.

-When buying an overcoat to wear over your suit, my advice is to look for something dressier and as simple as possible.
-Steer clear of any unnecessary accessories and keep your overcoat ornaments-free.
+When buying an overcoat to wear over your suit, I recommend looking for something dressier and as simple as possible.
+Also, steer clear of any unnecessary accessories and keep your overcoat ornaments-free.

 Single vs. Double-Breasted Coats

 Sometimes your choice of coat will dictate whether you end up with single-breasted or double-breasted.
 For example, peacoats and trench coats are always double-breasted.